tetratelabs/wazero/RATIONALE.md

 2. if `Stdin` is connected to a pipe, it is ok in most cases to return with success immediately;

-3. `platform.Select()` is currently a blocking call, irrespective of goroutines, because the underlying syscall is; thus, it is better to limit its usage.
+3. `syfs.poll()` is currently a blocking call, irrespective of goroutines, because the underlying syscall is; thus, it is better to limit its usage.

-So, if the subscription is for `os.Stdin` and the handle is detected to correspond to an interactive session, then `platform.Select()` will be invoked with a the `Stdin` handle *and* the timeout.
+So, if the subscription is for `os.Stdin` and the handle is detected to correspond to an interactive session, then `sysfs.poll()` will be invoked with a the `Stdin` handle *and* the timeout.

 This also means that in this specific case, the timeout is uninterruptible,